ansible-community/community-topics/community_topics_workflow.md

   - [ ] Submit the poll (the BBcode will appear in the post) and then repeat the above for the second poll.
     - [ ] Title should be "Community vote".
     - [ ] No group limitation.
-    - [ ] Results "Staff only" (i.e. an anonymous vote, but admins can check if there are concerns).

 ### Voting result stage